bdkent/sbt-eclipsedeplocal/README.md

 ### edlLocalizeDependency

+The usage of this task is easiest to explain by way of an example:

-Let's assume you have a two projects, a library (`awesome-library`) and an app (`awesome-app`), where the app includes the library.
+Let's assume you have two projects, a library (`awesome-library`) and an app (`awesome-app`), where the app includes the library.

 So `awesome-app`'s `build.sbt` includes it like so:
 ```scala
 libraryDependencies += "org.foo" % "awesome-library" % "0.1.0"
 ```

-and you are actively developing both in Scala IDE, so you have both projects open as `/awesome-app` and `/awesome-library`.
+You are actively developing both in Scala IDE, so you have both projects open as `/awesome-app` and `/awesome-library`.

 Using `sbt-eclipse`'s `eclipse` command, the `/awesome-app` project will depend on the published artifact (assumedly somewhere in `$HOME/.ivy2`), not the (unrelated from sbt's perspective) Scala IDE project.